QUESTIONS & ANSWERS

 Donations go to help the wildlife...period.
 We do not get one cent for what we do.
 We do not personally profit in any way.
 Contributions go to buy food for the patients, formula for the babies, medical supplies, medicines, cages.
 Here are just a few examples of how your donations might be used:

-$100 will buy a five pound bag of formula powder for a bear cub. $55 will pay for a five pound bag of formula for the small mammals in our care. $5 will buy a bag of apples or a rawhide chew. $10 will buy a bag of nuts or a bag of corn for a baby deer on the mend. $20 will buy a bag of birdseed. $30 will buy a microwaveable heat disk to keep wild babies warm. $15 will cover the cost of a heating pad.
-You $75 donation will buy a roll of hardware cloth to help create a cage. $45 will cover the lumber and hardware to finish that cage. $8 will pay to have a roll of film developed so we can share pictures with others of the darling creatures we have helped. $3 will buy toilet paper to wipe a baby mammal's bottom or clean up the formula dripping down a baby bunny's chin. $7 will purchase a bag of dog food to feed some species of baby birds. $12 will pay for a waterproof pad to under a cage. $500 will keep our entire hospital running for a full two weeks!
-A $1000 donation will keep our facility humming along for an entire month.
-An $18 donation will buy an indestructible ball for a bear cub. $2 will pay for three or four jars of baby food or a cake of suet for an injured woodpecker. $40 will cover the cost of a roll of postage stamps.
+$100 will buy a five pound bag of formula powder for a bear cub. $75 will pay for a five pound bag of formula for the small mammals in our care. $5 will buy a bag of apples or a rawhide chew. $10 will buy a bag of nuts or bag of grain for a baby deer on the mend. $20 will buy a bag of birdseed. $30 will buy a microwaveable heat disk to keep wild babies warm. $15 will cover the cost of a heating pad.
+Your $75 donation will buy a roll of hardware cloth to help create a cage. $45 will cover the lumber and hardware to finish that cage. $8 will pay to have a roll of film developed so we can document our work and share pictures with others of the darling creatures we have helped. $3 will buy toilet paper to wipe a baby mammal's bottom or clean up the formula dripping down a baby bunny's chin. $7 will purchase a bag of food to feed some species of baby birds. $12 will pay for a waterproof pad to go under a cage.
+An $18 donation will buy an indestructible ball for a bear cub. $2 will pay for three or four jars of baby food, or a cake of suet for an injured woodpecker. $45 will cover the cost of a roll of postage stamps.
 A dollar will buy a can of dog food or a jar of baby juice to disguise the flavor of life-saving medicine. $4 will buy a water bottle for baby chipmunks or a bottle of rehydrating fluids to drizzle in a parched baby's lips. $9 will pay for herbs to help a patient's heart work properly. $7000 will take an injured newborn bear cub from birth to release (at 18 months of age).